arod40/swe-k8s/README.md

 # Cheat-sheet: minikube

-1. `minikube start`: Starts a local cluster and links minikube to it.
+1. `minikube start`: Starts a local cluster and links kubectl to it.
-2. `minikube stop`: Stops the local cluster
+2. `minikube stop`: Stops the local cluster.
-3. `minikube status`: Checks the status of the local cluster
+3. `minikube status`: Checks the status of the local cluster.

 # Cheat-sheet: kubectl